Meadowlarke/Bibliography/Resnick1998.md

 -: The development of uses of technology.

-#Z: All new technologies go through the same pattern of development: first they are used to do what is already being done, but in new ways.
-In time new uses arise, as do new categories of people who use these tools.
-For example, the first motion pictures were "photographed theatre." in time however, the "movie" emerged along with directors, screen actors and special-effects designers.

 xi: The "decentralized mindset" of Resnick.

 -: The "two way street" of mutual enrichment between education and science.